Spider Plant (Chlorophytum comosum) is one of the most useful and highly ornamental plants – mainly indoor.

 Genus: Chlorophytum

-Scientific name: Chlorophytum comosum (Thunb.)
+Scientific Name: Chlorophytum comosum (Thunb.)
 Jacques

-Common name: Spider Plant, Airplane Plant, St. Bernard’s Lily, Spider Ivy, Ribbon Plant, Hen and Chickens
+Common Name: Spider Plant, Airplane Plant, St. Bernard’s Lily, Spider Ivy, Ribbon Plant, Hen and Chickens

 Leaf Persistence